digitaico/zoe-crm/README.md

 <h1>Jorge Eduardo's Test for Zoe Financial</h1>
-<h2>Using Laravel,  deploy CRUD functionality and deploy a button to fetch HubSpot contacts,  suing HubSpot API.</h2>
+<h2>Using Laravel,  deploy CRUD functionality and deploy a button to fetch HubSpot contacts,  using HubSpot API.</h2>